Pierre Gasly

+Early and personal life

-Gasly was born in Rouen, France, to father Jean-Jacques Gasly and mother Pascale.
+Pierre Jean-Jacques Gasly was born on 7 February 1996 in Rouen, France, to father Jean-Jacques Gasly and mother Pascale.
 Gasly is the youngest of five and has four half brothers: two maternal from his mother's previous marriage, Nicolas Caron and Cyril Caron; and two paternal from his father's previous marriage, Phillipe Gasly and Paul Gasly.
+Gasly was raised Christian and routinely makes the sign of the cross to bless himself before races.

 Gasly's family has long been involved in motorsports.
 His grandfather competed in karting, his grandmother a kart champion, and his father Jean Jacques has also competed in various categories of racing including karting, endurance racing and rallying.
 His father stopped rallying when he 'fell off [a] mountain' after his co-driver made a mistake reading the pace note.
 At the age of six, Gasly first experienced karting at a local karting track in Anneville-Ambourville.
 He was 13 years old when he left Rouen for Le Mans after his commitment for competitive racing.

 Gasly grew up alongside Anthoine Hubert; karting with him since the age of seven, being educated at the same private school and having resided together as roommates for several years.
 He has been close friends with Charles Leclerc and Esteban Ocon since a young age.
 However, his relationship with Ocon deteriorated during their karting career.
 In 2019 he moved to Milan.
 Besides his native French, Gasly also speaks Italian and English.

+Gasly has been dating Francisca Gomes since October 2022.
+Gomes is a model and influencer and she is signed to the Portugal-based modeling agency Central Models.
+The couple went official in the start of 2023.

-Early career
+Junior racing career

 Karting

 Gasly entered competitive karting in 2006 at the age of ten, when he finished fifteenth in the French Minime Championship, before he finished fourth the following year.
 In 2008 he stepped up to the French Cadet Championship, before moving to the international scene in 2009.
 He moved into the KF3 category, staying until the end of 2010, when he finished as runner-up in the CIK-FIA European Championship.